johnsan03/Portfolio/README.md

 4. **That's It!** 🎉
    - Visitor tracking starts automatically on page load
    - Likes are managed through the backend API
-   - Contact form saves submissions to database
+   - Contact form saves submissions to the database
    - All data persists in the database

 ### Contact Form

-The contact form saves all submissions directly to your **Xano database** with optional **Google reCAPTCHA v2** spam protection:
+The contact form saves all submissions directly to your **Xano database** (no EmailJS / reCAPTCHA required).

 #### Features:
 - **Database Storage**: All form submissions saved to Xano `/submit_form` endpoint
-- **reCAPTCHA Protection**: Optional Google reCAPTCHA v2 spam protection
 - **Simple & Reliable**: Direct database storage without external dependencies
 - **Error Handling**: Clear error messages if submission fails
 - **Form Validation**: Client-side validation before submission

 #### How It Works:
 1. User fills out the contact form
-2. User completes reCAPTCHA verification (if enabled)
-3. Form data is sent to Xano API endpoint: `/submit_form`
+2. Form data is sent to Xano API endpoint: `/submit_form`
-4. Data is saved to database with fields: `name`, `email`, `message`, `recaptcha_token`
+3. Data is saved to database with fields: `name`, `email`, `message`
-5. Success/error message displayed to user
+4. Success/error message displayed to user (modal)
-6. reCAPTCHA resets after successful submission

 #### Form Data Structure:
 The form sends the following data to your Xano database: